Securiityfirst/IAM-Security-Hands-On/IAM-Roles/IAM-Roles.md

   ]
 }

  Step 2: Allow Role Access in the S3 Bucket Policy (Account A)

-Update the S3 bucket policy to allow the role access:
+Update the S3 bucket policy to allow the role access:  (   "Sid": "CrossAccountAssumeRoleAccess" )

 {
   "Version": "2012-10-17",